HL7/fhir-subscription-backport-ig/input/pagecontent/channels.md

 To convey an event notification, the server POSTs a `Bundle` to the client's nominated endpoint URL per the format requests in the Subscription.
 The `content-type` of the POST SHALL match the `contentType` requested during creation of the Subscription.
 Each `Subscription.header` value SHALL be conveyed as an HTTP request header.

-An example workflow for establishing a <code>rest-hook</code> subscription is included below.
+An example workflow for establishing a <code>rest-hook</code> subscription is show below.

 <img src="subscription-rest-hook-flow.svg" alt="Diagram showing a workflow for rest-hook subscriptions" style="float:none;" />